tfonteyn/NeverTooManyBooks/README.md

   ~ along with NeverTooManyBooks.
 If not, see <http://www.gnu.org/licenses/>.
   -->

-This is an open source Android application.
-Please feel free to fork, bug fix and commit back.

-This is a simple book catalogue application, to store a list of your books.
+This is a book catalogue application, to keep track of your books and comics.
 Books can be added either manually, by ISBN, or by barcode.

+Data is fetched from multiple internet sites.

 Requires minimal Android 8.0 (API 26)